 Clearly the customers weren’t all, bad, though.
 “I met three of my girlfriends here,” Mike said.
 “They just came in and started talking to me.
 They liked games and so did I, so we just hit it off.”

 This was unthinkable.
 Mike was sleeping with the enemy.

 He gave me a couple of games to retrieve from the filing cabinets while he dealt with some more customers.
-The cabinets hadn’t changed, though the stickers showing what numbers each shelf held had worn away.
+The cabinets hadn’t changed, though the stickers on them had worn away.
 One of the games was misfiled.
-I added the box to the pile in the back room.
+I added it to the pile in the back room.